JoshuaW1990/comp150mob/README.md

 TODO list:
-- [X] Network permission
-- [X] Import data and the web sever
-- [X] Connect account to the database
+- [ ] Add multiple threads to fix the error: skipped XX frames.
-- [ ] Allow to search the artist by band name
+- [ ] Add the function that users can like or dislike an artist.
-- [ ] Allow to search by the child node
+- [ ] Add the function that users can rate the albums.